-The Siragusa Transplant Center has been a national pediatric research center demonstrating Lurie Children’s long-standing dedication to pediatric research for over 15 years.
-The physician-researchers on our staff have pioneered influential new methods of studying pediatric liver disease and transplantation and receive substantial funding from the National Institutes of Health.
+The Siragusa Transplant Center is a globally recognized pediatric research center, demonstrating Lurie Children’s decades long dedication to transplantation research in pediatrics.
+The physician-researchers on our staff have pioneered influential new methods of studying pediatric liver disease and improving transplant outcomes and receive substantial funding from the National Institutes of Health.

-At the Siragusa Transplant Center, we have pediatric research protocols and clinical trials active every day of the year, providing substantial opportunities for your child and family to participate in ground breaking research protocols that increase the knowledge base of the medical community and improve pediatric care standards.
+We are enrolling patients in research protocols and clinical trials every day of the year, providing substantial opportunities for your child and family to participate in ground-breaking research that increases the knowledge base of the medical community and improves pediatric care standards.

 And most importantly, at Lurie Children’s, the doctors, nurses and clinical staff members caring for your child are the very same researchers at the forefront of their respective fields.
-Therefore, you can be assured that your child is getting the best of the best.
+Therefore, you can be assured that your child is getting the most cutting-edge care available.

 - Safe minimization and elimination of immunosuppression medications after liver transplantation.